sddevelopment-be/penguin-pragmatic-patterns/content/concepts/Dreyfus_Model.md

 {{<quote text=`
 Every journey begins with one step in the right direction.
 In order to know the direction to take, it is important to know where you are at right now.
-` author="paraphrasing Sun Tzu}}
+` author="paraphrasing Sun Tzu" >}}

 ## Description

-The Dreyfus model of skill acquisition is a very formalized model, that defines five distinct steps of mastery.
+The Dreyfus model of skill acquisition is a formal model, that defines five distinct steps of mastery.
 As a learner progresses from on stage to the next, their way of using their skillset changes.
 Even more interesting is that they start thinking in different ways.